 I have not tested using any egg replacers in this cupcake recipe.

-The secret to moist, fluffy cupcakes is to be very careful not to overmix the batter.
+The secret to moist, fluffy cupcakes is not to overmix the batter.
 The batter gets air bubbles when mixing, and overmixing can burst all of these air bubbles.

-If your cupcakes turned out dry, this means you used too much gluten free flour or a very starchy gluten free flour blend.
-To measure your gluten free flour, I recommend using either the spoon method or leveling method I outline in Step 1 above.
+If your cupcakes turned out dry, you used too much gluten free flour or a very starchy gluten free flour blend.
+To measure your gluten free flour, I recommend using either the spoon or leveling method I outline in Step 1 above.

 There are a few options to store gluten free cupcakes.
 First, you can store them frosted or unfrosted in an airtight container on your counter.
 If, for some reason, you do not have an airtight container, you can wrap them with plastic wrap.
 Make sure to use several sheets of plastic wrap to ensure that air doesn’t get to the cupcakes.